 And, by the way, many restaurants offer gluten free desserts If you don’t see it on the menu, just ask!

 Wait!
 Before You Go, Experience The Joy of Cooking Right In Your Inbox!

-I hope these cooking tips will be useful to you when preparing your next gluten free meal.
+I hope these cooking tips will be useful to you when preparing your next healthy meal.

 Yes, I’ve put together a free newsletter with cooking tips, recipes & more to help you experience the joy of cooking firsthand.

 Check below to make sure it’s still open for subscription.